microsoft/fluentui/packages/react-components/react-tags/docs/Spec.md

   - _Screen readers_

 ## Accessibility

+Tags are either strictly visual, a single button tab stop, or two buttons and two tabstops.

+Toggleable tabs would use `aria-pressed` to denote if they are toggled or not.

 Base accessibility information is included in the design document.
 After the spec is filled and review, outcomes from it need to be communicated to design and incorporated in the design document.